srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 On Sunday 24th April, a marathon event is being held in Southampton.
 As a result there will be a number of road closures in the area, including on the university campus.
 Parking will also be limited.
 Keep an eye on the [competition page](https://studentrobotics.org/events/sr2022/competition/) on our website to see up-to-date information on how to reach the competition.

-Access to food sellers may also be restricted, so please plan accordingly.
+Please note that this also means that access to food sellers may also be restricted, so please plan accordingly.

 ## Robot design considerations